-A project charter document is a high-level document that outlines the purpose, goals, and scope statement of a project.
-It serves as a formal authorization for the project to begin and sets the foundation for project planning and execution.
-The project charter usually includes key information such as:
+A project charter or brief is a high-level document outlining a project's purpose, goals, and scope statement.
+It’s a formal authorization for the project to begin and sets the foundation for project planning and execution.
+The project charter usually includes vital information such as:

 - Project title: A brief, descriptive name for the project.

-- Project purpose or justification: The reason why the project is being undertaken and its expected benefits.
+- Project purpose or justification: The purpose of the project and its expected benefits.

-- Project objective: Specific, measurable goals that the project aims to achieve.
+- Project objective: Specific, measurable goals the project aims to achieve.

-- Project scope: A description of project requirements, what is and is not included for the project.
+- Project scope: A description of the project requirements, including specific goals, tasks, costs, and deadlines..

-- Project deliverable: The tangible products or services that the project will produce.
+- Project deliverable: The tangible products or services the project will produce.

-- Project stakeholder: A list of the individuals or groups who have a vested interest in the project, such as customers, sponsors, and team members.
+- Project stakeholder: A list of the individuals or groups with a vested interest in the project, such as customers, sponsors, and team members.

-- Project timeline: A high-level overview of the project schedule, including major milestones and deadlines.
+- Project timeline: A high-level overview of the project schedule, including significant milestones and deadlines.

 - Project budget: An estimate of the resources needed to complete the project, including costs, staff, and other resources.

-Overall, project charters provide a common understanding and agreement among all main stakeholders and sponsors about the project's purpose, scope, and expected outcomes.
-It also serves as a reference point throughout the project management process to help ensure that the project remains on track and meet your objectives.
+Overall, project charters provide a shared understanding and agreement among all main project stakeholders and project sponsors about the project's purpose, scope, and expected outcomes.
+It also serves as a reference point throughout the project management process to help ensure the project remains on track and meets your objectives.

 What is a project poster?

-A Project Poster is a project planning tool that allows your project team to think through the problem you’re trying to solve, the possible solutions, and what the ideal end result of your project will be.
-A project poster isn’t something you do all at once.
-Instead, it’s a document that will serve as a project overview, and you’ll update it as you and your team make progress in their research and project activity.
+A project poster is a project planning tool that allows your project managers and team to think through the problem you're trying to solve, the possible solutions, and the ideal result of your project.
+A project poster is not a sporadic activity but rather a document that serves as a project overview.
+Unlike a static project charter, a project poster is designed to evolve and be updated as the project team progresses in research and project activities.

 Why is a project poster important?

-A project poster is where your team’s project planning begins.
-Ultimately, it helps you reach conclusions around which solution to pursue, an idealized project vision of what you'll deliver, and what it'll take to deliver it.
+A project poster is where your team's project planning begins.
+Ultimately, it helps you reach conclusions around project risks, which solution to pursue and create an idealized project vision of what you'll deliver and what it will take to deliver it.